NikostheoGit/MSc-Thesis/README.md

 In this work, we have a radar that captures pictures of the atmosphere every 5 minutes.
-After some modifations, the observed storm cells are stored as ellipsoids.
+After some modifications, the observed storm cells are stored as ellipsoids.
 We use the Kalman filter as a forecast tool in order to track and predict the movement of these storm clouds.
 At the same time we will test Kalman filter under different parameters to see how it responds and which of these parameters fit better